Senna Miangué: Eupen (loan)

 On 7 July 2020, Miangué joined Eupen on loan until 30 June 2021.
 He made his debut for the club in a 2–1 home win over Gent on 11 September, playing the full game at left-back.
 Miangué ended the season with 24 appearances, before returning to Cagliari as his loan spell ended.

 Cercle Brugge

 On 15 June 2021, it was announced that Miangué had joined Cercle Brugge on loan until 30 June 2022, with Cercle also having negotiated an option to buy in the deal.
 He made his debut as a starter on 24 July 2021 in a match against Beerschot which was interrupted after 55 minutes due to heavy rainfall.
 At that point, Miangué had been substituted due to a hamstring injury in the 36th minute for Boris Popovic.

 On 23 June 2022, Cercle Brugge agreed on a permanent transfer with Cagliari and Miangué signed a three-year contract with the club.

+Győri ETO

+On 3 October 2025, Miangué joined Nemzeti Bajnokság I club Győri ETO FC until 30 June 2026.